wkirgsn/thermal-nn/README.md

 ## Code Structure

 The streamlined usage can be seen in the jupyter notebooks, one with tensorflow2 (TNN) and two with PyTorch (TNN and NODE).
-The tf2-version makes heavy use of auxiliary functions and classes declared in `aux`, whereas the PyTorch notebooks are self-contained and do not import from 'aux'.
+The tf2-version makes heavy use of auxiliary functions and classes declared in `tf2utils`, whereas the PyTorch notebooks are self-contained and do not import from `tf2utils`.
 Note that the PyTorch examples are substantially simpler and should be preferred for getting started.

 ## Citing